-STORAGE NAME: h3333a.cp DATE: February 18, 1998 PAGE 4 C. APPLICATION OF PRINCIPLES: 1.
-Less Government: Does the bill create, increase or reduce, either directly or indirectly: (1) any authority to make rules or adjudicate disputes?
-No. (2) any new responsibilities, obligations or work for other governmental or private organizations or individuals?
-No. (3) any entitlement to a government service or benefit?
-No. b.
-If an agency or program is eliminated or reduced: (1) what responsibilities, costs and powers are passed on to another program, agency, level of government, or private entity?
-N/A (2) what is the cost of such responsibility at the new level/agency?
-N/A (3) how is the new agency accountable to the people governed?
-N/A 2.
-Lower Taxes: a.
+- C. APPLICATION OF PRINCIPLES: - 1.
+Less Government: - a.
+Does the bill create, increase or reduce, either directly or indirectly: - (1) any authority to make rules or adjudicate disputes?

+(2) any new responsibilities, obligations or work for other governmental or private organizations or individuals?

+(3) any entitlement to a government service or benefit?

+- b.
+If an agency or program is eliminated or reduced: - (1) what responsibilities, costs and powers are passed on to another program, agency, level of government, or private entity?

+(2) what is the cost of such responsibility at the new level/agency?

+(3) how is the new agency accountable to the people governed?

+- 2. Lower Taxes: - a.
 Does the bill increase anyone's taxes?

-No. Does the bill require or authorize an increase in any fees?
-No.
+b.
+Does the bill require or authorize an increase in any fees?

-STORAGE NAME: h3333a.cp DATE: February 18, 1998 PAGE 5 c.
-Does the bill reduce total taxes, both rates and revenues?
-No. d.
+- Does the bill reduce total taxes, both rates and revenues?
+No. - d.
 Does the bill reduce total fees, both rates and revenues?

-No. e.
+e.
 Does the bill authorize any fee or tax increase by any local government?

-No. 3.
-Personal Responsibility: Does the bill reduce or eliminate an entitlement to government services or subsidy?
-No. Do the beneficiaries of the legislation directly pay any portion of the cost of implementation and operation?
-No. 4.
-Individual Freedom: Does the bill increase the allowable options of individuals or private organizations/associations to conduct their own affairs?
-No. b.
+- 3. Personal Responsibility: - a.
+Does the bill reduce or eliminate an entitlement to government services or subsidy?

+b.
+Do the beneficiaries of the legislation directly pay any portion of the cost of implementation and operation?

+- 4. Individual Freedom: - a.
+Does the bill increase the allowable options of individuals or private organizations/associations to conduct their own affairs?

+b.
 Does the bill prohibit, or create new government interference with, any presently lawful activity?

-No. 5.
-Family Empowerment: a.
+- 5. Family Empowerment:

+- a.
 If the bill purports to provide services to families or children:

-(1) Who evaluates the family's needs?
+- (1) Who evaluates the family's needs?

-N/A

-: : February h3333a.cp 18, 1998

-(2)
+(2) Who makes the decisions?

-N/A

-(3)
+(3) Are private alternatives permitted?

-N/A

-(4)

-N/A

-(5)

-N/A

-b. members?

-No.
+(4) Are families required to participate in a program?

+(5) Are families penalized for not participating in a program?

+b.
+Does the bill directly affect the legal rights and obligations between family members?
-If the bill creates or changes a program providing services to families or children, in which of the following does the bill vest control of the program, either

-(1) parents and guardians?
+- c.
+If the bill creates or changes a program providing services to families or children, in which of the following does the bill vest control of the program, either through direct participation or appointment authority: - (1) parents and guardians?

 (2) service providers?

 (3) government employees/agencies?

-D. STATI JTE(S) AFFECTED:
+D. STATUTE(S) AFFECTED:

-E. SECTI ON-BY-SECTION RESEARCH:
+E. SECTION-BY-SECTION RESEARCH:

-license : Amends s.
-784.084, F.S., to include a one year revocation of drivers e, and either the forfeiture or the booting/ immobilization of the vehicle, for anyone
+SECTION 1: Amends s.
+784.084, F.S., to include a one year revocation of drivers license, and either the forfeiture or the booting/ immobilization of the vehicle, for anyone committing a stalking violation while using a motor vehicle.

 SECTION 2: Amends s.
 932.701, F.S., to include in the definition of contraband articles those motor vehicles used in the commission of a stalking offense.
 SECTION 3: Reenacts s.
 932.703.
 F.S., to incorporate the amendment to s.
 932.701.